 The focus of our activities is placed on the multi-layered processes of academic writing, always with reference to recent research on the writing process.
 Our Writing Fellows and student Peer Tutors support students of all semesters and at all stages of writing, help them engage critically with their writing and develop their skills—crucial both for their studies and professional life.
-We offer a drop-in office hour twice a week as well as the opportunity to schedule individual appointments (in English or German).
 We dedicate entire "Writing Days" to specific issues in academic writing and organize lectures and workshops addressing topics such as research strategies or overcoming writer’s block.

 Throughout the lecture period the Writing Center offers workshops on Friday afternoon, inviting undergraduate, graduate, and doctoral students to learn more about one of the many aspects of academic writing.
 Annually in March, we organize the Long Night of Procrastinated Papers, to which we welcome more than 300 students from across all LMU faculties.